Photo by Michael Estupigan

 “Actually, hindi rin naman namin siya masasabi kung paano nawala since wala naman kaming CCTV so hindi namin alam kung may kumuha,” Satimbre admitted.

 “But, one thing’s for sure, naka-safe kit siya inside the student council office.
 So, ibig sabihin ay nandito ang pera sa loob.
-Then after ilang days na dapat ay isu-surrender na namin siya sa Finance, noong kukuhanin na namin siya kung saan namin inilagay, doon na lang namin nalaman na wala na ‘yung pera sa pinagtaguan namin,” she narrated.
+Then after ilang days na dapat ay isu-surrender na namin siya sa Finance, noong kukuhanin na namin siya kung saan namin inilagay, doon na lang namin nalaman na wala na ‘yong pera sa pinagtaguan namin,” she narrated.

-“Doon namin naisip na instead na i-insist namin na siya ‘yung kumuha, since ‘di rin naman namin siya mako-confront agad dahil wala kaming solid proof, why not mag-seek na lang tayo agad ng solution para maibalik natin ang kung anumang nawala sa student council,” she added.
+“Doon namin naisip na instead na i-insist namin na siya ‘yong kumuha, since ‘di rin naman namin siya mako-confront agad dahil wala kaming solid proof, why not mag-seek na lang tayo agad ng solution para maibalik natin ang kung anumang nawala sa student council,” she added.

 When asked about the solutions needed to undertake by the student council, Satimbre emphasized that she initiated an alternative plan since she handles the overall aspects of financial management in safeguarding the organization's finances.